-- Tuesday 3rd December: Fine motor skills and Pre-writing with our Occupational Therapists Anastacia and Meroe
+- Tuesday 3rd December: 10 – 11 am – Fine Motor/Pre-writing with our Occupational Therapists Anastasia and Meroe.

 The Bridge Secondary is a special school catering for students aged 11 to 19 with severe learning difficulties and/or Autism.
 We offer a highly personalised curriculum, drawing on expertise from the wider professional communities in education, health and care, to ensure we meet the needs of all children and young people in our school.